dayton-outar/shillings/docs/MULTIPLIERS.md

    $$\large \text{Average Accounts Receivables} = \frac{1}{2} (\text{ Current Period Accounts Receivable} + \text{Previous Period Accounts Receivables} )$$

-   This ratio becomes more easily understood when it is used to divide 365 days to give the _Average Collection Period_.
+   This ratio becomes more easily understood when it is used to divide 365 days to give the _Average Collection Period_ (also referred to as _Days' Sales Outstanding_).
 The _Average Collection Period_ states the number of days that the company takes to collect monies owed it from offering goods and services to its customers.
 The shorter the period is, the better it will be for the companies cashflow.
 However, there is no set scale on which the number of days would raise concern but it can be used to compare to other companies as a measure of efficiency.
 According to Investopedia, it is more preferrable to have an _Average Collection Period_ of 25 days.[^3]

  - Inventory Turnover